-- Use journaling activities help students to reflect on character traits and apply their values and beliefs to the planning of academic and life goals. - Integrate character education into the school mission. - Adults model examples of character traits by demonstrating behaviors with other adults and students. - Integrate service-learning into the school culture. - Engage parents by informing parents of school policy and practice related to character education and encourage discussions within families.
+- Use journaling activities to help students reflect on character traits and apply their values and beliefs to the planning of academic and life goals. - Integrate character education into the school mission. - Adults model examples of character traits by demonstrating behaviors with other adults and students. - Integrate service-learning into the school culture. - Inform and engage parents on school policy and practice related to character education, and encourage discussions within families.